Whiteknight/ParserObjects/docs/v6/sequences.md

 The `.GetNext()` method returns the next input item from the sequence.
 If the sequence is past the end of input, the end sentinel value will be returned instead.
 If `null` or a default value is a valid input value, you may need to take extra care to differentiate a "real" input from the sequence from the "synthetic" end sentinel value.

 All sequences are infinite: you can continue to read past the end of input for as long as you like, but all values returned after the end of input will be the end sentinel.
 This behavior allows the creation of parsers without having to always check for end of input at every single step.
-Your parser can read an input, see that it doesn't match the current requirements, and return failure.
+Your parser can read an input, check that input against your requirements, and return failure.
 For example, we can change this:

 ```csharp
 If(End(), Fail(), Match('m'))